PharmD, BCACP, CDE

-Dr. L. Brian Cross is currently an Associate Professor and Vice-Chair in the Department of Pharmacy Practice at the Bill Gatton College of Pharmacy and Associate Professor in the Department of Family Medicine at the James H. Quillen College of Medicine as part of the Academic Health Sciences Center at East Tennessee State University (ETSU).
+Dr. L. Brian Cross is currently the Director of Interprofessional Education (IPE) at ETSU and an Associate Professor in the Department of Pharmacy Practice at the Bill Gatton College of Pharmacy and Associate Professor in the Department of Family Medicine at the James H. Quillen College of Medicine as part of the Academic Health Sciences Center at East Tennessee State University (ETSU).
 His primary practice site is ETSU Family Physicians of Kingsport where he serves as the Director of Pharmacotherapy Services as well as Residency Program Director for a PGY-2 residency in ambulatory care with a clinical emphasis in Family Medicine as well as a secondary emphasis in academia.

 He received his B.S. in pharmacy from the Health Sciences Center at West Virginia University in 1991 and completed a residency in clinical pharmacy practice at the New England Medical Center in Boston, Massachusetts in 1992.
 He received his PharmD from the University of Tennessee in 2000, and subsequently completed an advanced-practice residency in primary care at the Regional Medical Center in Memphis in 2001.
 He is recognized by the National Certification Board of Diabetes Educators as a Certified Diabetes Educator (CDE) as well as by the Board of Pharmacy Specialties as a Board Certified Ambulatory Care Pharmacist (BCACP).
 In 2004, Dr. Cross received the Patrick J. Murphy, M.D.
 Award for Excellence in Teaching in Family Medicine.
 In 2005, Dr. Cross was awarded the University of Tennessee National Alumni Association Outstanding Teacher Award as well as being recognized as the teacher of the year by the pharmacy class of 2008.
 In 2012 and 2013, he was awarded the Attending Teacher of the Year Award by the ETSU Department of Family Medicine.
 In 2013, he was awarded the Bill Gatton College of Pharmacy Outstanding Teacher Award by the Class of 2015.